UppaJung/loss/questions-ordered.md

   - No, but I do worry that this might happen to me in the future
   - No, and I do not worry that this might happen to me in the future

+Skip to end of block if participant selects `No, but I do worry that this might happen to me in the future`, `No, and I do not worry that this might happen to me in the future`

 How many photos or videos have you lost over your lifetime?

   - I have never lost any photos or videos